mmillar-bolis/MDunmeris/documents/quintessence/info/codex/avowalments/the_obscured_loveletter.md

 <b>&sup1;&#8310;</b>The marriages of the Aether describe the birth of all magic.
 The Aurbis exploded with its surplus.
 Will formed and, with it, the Potential to Action.
 <b>&sup1;&#8311;</b>This is the advent of mantellian, mnemolia, the aetherial realm of the et'Ada.
-<b>&sup1;&#8312;</b>The Head of this order is Magnus, but he is not its Ward, for even he was subcreated by the birth of Akatosh.
+<b>&sup1;&#8312;</b>The Head of this order is Magnus, but he is not its Ward, for even he was subcreated by the birth of Auri-El.

 <b>&sup1;&#8313;</b>Aurbis to Aetherius: possibility to maintenance by time.